4 ex-cops charged in Tyre Nichols' death barred from police

 “It’s a waste of time,” attorney Blake Ballin said of the decertification attempt.
 “It is meaningless to him at this stage in his life.”

 An attorney for Haley declined to comment on the decertification vote.
-Attorneys for Martin and Smith did not immediately respond to phone messages seeking their comments.
+Attorneys for Martin and Smith did not immediately respond to phone messages seeking comment.

 In a letter included in the file seeking his decertification, Smith defended his conduct, stating that Nichols was “violent and would not comply.”